Ukratic/Siganto/README.md

 - Save as a new .wav file
 #### 3. Main graphs
 - Spectrogram (STFT & 3D)
-- Groups with several graphs on the same window
+- Groups combining graphs on the same window
 #### 4. Power Metrics
 - Power Spectrum FFT (and variant)
 - Signal power